 Both the 5D Mark IV and the D850 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the D850 followed on from the Nikon D810.

 So what is the bottom line?
-Which of the two cameras – the Canon 5D Mark IV or the Nikon D850 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is the Canon 5D Mark IV better than the Nikon D850 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Less heavy: Is lighter (by 115g or 11 percent) and hence easier to carry around.

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

 Arguments in favor of the Nikon D850:

 - More detail: Has more megapixels (45.4 vs 30.1MP), which boosts linear resolution by 23%.